-- The current document status is "trial use" for Common Criteria evaluation of Smartcard and similar devices (SC&SD), including related software development.
-Related software comprises SW necessary to operate the SC&SD (FW, OS), SW which contributes to the security of SC&SD, and SW running on the SC&SD. - This document is currently also guidance for site security certification of sites claiming compliance with CC security requirements. - The document is based on CEM paragraphs 1102ff. and CEM Annex A.4.3.2.
+- 16 The current document status is "trial use" for Common Criteria evaluation of Hardware Devices with Security Boxes (HD&SB) and Smartcard and Similar Devices (SC&SD), including related software development.
+Related hardware and software comprise items necessary to operate the (HD&SB) or (SC&SD), as they contribute to the security of (HD&SB) or (SC&SD). - 17 This document is currently also guidance for site security certification of sites claiming compliance with CC security requirements. - The document is based on CEM section 15.3.1.3 and CEM Annex A.5.2.
 The requirements are structured according to ISO27001:2013.
-An information security management system certified according to ISO27001 is neither necessary nor sufficient to pass Common Criteria evaluation. - The requirements in this document apply to environments used for the development (all steps of the life cycle until delivery) of the TOE and shall be interpreted from a TOE perspective in terms of confidentiality or integrity.
+An information security management system certified according to ISO27001 is neither necessary nor sufficient to pass Common Criteria evaluation.

-- The requirements set out in this document are generic and are intended to be applicable to all organizations, regardless of type, size, and nature.
+- 19 The requirements in this document apply to environments used for the development (all steps of the life cycle until delivery) of the TOE and shall be interpreted from a TOE perspective in terms of confidentiality or integrity. - 20 The requirements set out in this document are generic and are intended to be applicable to all organizations, regardless of type, size, and nature.
 No particular requirements from a Protection Profile (PP) have been included.
-All CC/CEM references are from version 3.1. - The requirements are specifically aimed at an evaluation of EAL4+ and higher where the attacker has a high attack potential (AVA\VAN.5).
-The criteria can be used from EAL3 upwards as it is at this level that ALC\DVS first appears in the assurance criteria.
-In all cases, the attack potential of the threat agent should be considered when determining if the deployed measures are sufficient.
+All CC/CEM references are from CC:2022 Release 1. - The requirements are specifically aimed at an evaluation of EAL4+ and higher where the attacker has a high attack potential (AVA_VAN.5).
+The criteria can be used from EAL3 upwards as it is at this level that ALC_DVS first appears in the assurance criteria.
+In all cases, the attack potential of the threat agent should be considered when determining if the deployed measures are sufficient. - For HWSB not all manufacturing sites which produce several components of the TOE need to be checked (its electronic components, e.g. ICs, transistors, resistors, memory chips, etc., are maybe produced in huge amount of different sites).
+But the security-relevant sites shall be visited.
+That will be a) the TOE development, b) the final assembly where the integrity and authenticity (if applicable) of all incoming, security relevant parts of the TOE is verified, c) the initial key loading and d) other sites if explicitly required by the PPs.